-Laura will graduate from Christendom College in May 2019 with a BA in Political Science & Economics.
-She will then spend several weeks in Europe with the Beacon Fellowship for Business and will begin working for Saffron Ventures in August 2019.
-At Saffron, Laura will help build businesses and nonprofits to prepare tomorrow’s leaders, with a focus on designing international internships and training programs.
+Laura graduated from Christendom College in May 2019 with a BA in Political Science & Economics.
+She spent several weeks in Europe with the Beacon Fellowship for Business and began working for Saffron Ventures in August 2019.
+At Saffron, Laura helps build businesses and nonprofits to prepare tomorrow’s leaders, with a focus on designing international internships and training programs.
 Laura loves singing, cooking, and adventure.
 She is grateful to The Heritage Foundation, Intercollegiate Studies Institute, American Enterprise Institute, and Alliance Defending Freedom for their training and for fostering many lasting friendships.
 She is glad to join the OAA Board and to stay connected with Oakcrest alumnae.

 Laura earned a Bachelor's in Nursing from Villanova University.
 She was commissioned as a Second Lieutenant into the United States Army after having had an ROTC Scholarship at Villanova.
 Laura worked in the Medical and Pediatric ICU at Walter Reed Army Medical Center for 5 years and then various other hospitals in Northern Virginia.
 In 2009, Laura was the first nurse hired at Saint John Paul the Great Catholic High School and has worked in other Diocesan school nurse offices.
 Laura is currently pursuing a Master's degree in Mental Health Counseling at Divine Mercy University in Arlington, Virginia.
 Alongside that coursework, she is becoming a Certified (Clinical) Traumatologist in order to be a Mental Health First Responder.
 She currently works part-time for Oakcrest as the school nurse.
 She lives in Sterling, VA with her husband Mark, where they are happy parishioners of Our Lady of Hope Catholic Church.